Skip to content

 Biography

 My name is Emma van de Wetering and I am a Business Analytics and Supply Chain Management double major at the University of Tennessee!
-I am thrilled to be a part of the Heath Inte-grated Business and Engineering Program and lead as the Busi-ness Representative for the 2025 cohort.
-In addition to being a part of Heath IBEP, I am a member of the 1794 Honors & Scholars program, Business Fellows, and Supply Chain Management Scholars of Distinction.
-I am committed to learning and seizing opportunities that continually enhance my skills, with the goal of adding significant value to the projects I am involved in.
-As for leadership experience, I have been on the exec board of Haslam’s Business Analytics Society for two years, where I help lead the planning and execution of guest speaker events and site visits for the organization.
-Prior to junior year, I pursued an impactful internship with WestRock Paper & Packaging Co. in their procurement department, where I contributed to data analysis and integration for a supplier relationship management platform and enhanced the process efficiency for supplier appraisals within re-sponsible sourcing practices.
-This coming summer, I am excited to pursue a 10-day study abroad program studying international business in Portugal and intern in Plano, TX with PepsiCo Frito-Lay in supply chain management.
+I am thrilled to be a part of the Heath Integrated Business and Engineering Program and lead as the Business Representative for the 2025 cohort.
+In addition to being a part of Heath IBEP, I participate in the Melton Scholars Program with the Business Analytics department, Haslam Business Fellows, and Supply Chain Management Scholars of Distinction.
+I am committed to learning and seizing opportunities that continually enhance my stills, with the ultimate goal of adding significant value to the projects I am involved in.
+As for leadership experience, I held an executive team role in Haslam's Business Analytics Society for two years, where I led the planning and execution of guest speaker events and site visits for the organization.
+Prior to junior year, I pursued an impactful internship with WestRock Paper & Packaging Co. in their procurement department, where I contributed to data analysis and integration for a supplier relationship management platform, and enhanced the process efficiency for supplier appraisals within responsible sourcing practices.
+This past summer, I interned with PepsiCo Frito-Lay on their supply chain sustainability team, where I strengthened Frito-Lay’s recycled content strategy for their packaging portfolio through recycled content market analysis, forecasting of portfolio volumes, and cross collaboration with internal teams and upstream suppliers.
 The experiences I challenge myself with are what shape me and propel me towards achieving my future goals.

 I was drawn to the Heath IBEP program because I found the ability to communicate effectively between the two major fields and reducing those silos incredibly important and critical to learn before entering the professional world.
 Working alongside a diverse range of interests across the business and engineering disciplines, learning technical concepts, and formulating projects to solve real-world problems has taught me immensely on how to tackle problems from a holistic perspective, requiring not only consideration of a feasible solution but also an understanding of its broader impact on individuals throughout the system it influences.